paulscherrerinstitute/wica-http/README.md

    2. [Optional]: Set up the EPICS Channel-Access environment variables

-      These should be set to to communicate with the process veriables on the backend IOC's that you want to make accessible.
+      These should be setup to to communicate with the process veriables on the backend IOC's that you want to make accessible.
 See the section heading below for the supported variables and their default values.

       Examples:
       ```
       export EPICA_CA_ADDR_LIST=IOC1:5064
       export EPICA_CA_ADDR_LIST=<my_channel_access_gateway_server:5062
       ```

    3. Run the server.